latop/SiglaCargoReactDeploy/README.md

 ### Testing
 To run tests, execute `npm test` or `yarn test`.
 This will run Jest tests in watch mode.

-## Demo
-Check out the live demo here: [Weather React App Demo](https://rmontserrat.github.io/weather-react-app/).

-This demo allows you to interact with the application, search for cities, and view the current weather conditions.
-Explore the features and user interface to understand the app's functionality.

 ## Contributing